ja-guzzle/docs/docs/how_to_guides/author/Git Integration and Version Control.md

 This repository can be either in the same user or organization as the OAuth Application or not.
 Both OAuth and repository are independent component of the setup
 :::

-Step 3 : Integrating Github with Guzzle Git Integration
+Step 3 : Integrating GitHub with Guzzle Git Integration

 1. Login to Guzzle